haviv1idan/Spotify-Advance/README.md

 2. Run pre-commit hooks before committing
 3. Use the playground.ipynb for testing new features

+## 🔄 CI/CD

+This project uses GitHub Actions for continuous integration and delivery:

+- **Python Tests**: Runs unit tests on multiple Python versions
+- **Code Quality**: Checks for code style, formatting, and security issues
+- **Docker Build**: Validates the Docker build process

+GitHub Actions workflows are defined in the `.github/workflows` directory.

 ## 📝 Contributing

 1. Fork the repository